H-1B, O-1, TN, and E-3 Scholars

 J-1 Exchange Visitors and J-2 Dependents Not Receiving NYU Health Insurance

-- Not all providers or plans offer insurance coverage for pregnancy and maternity.
+- Not all plans offer insurance coverage for pregnancy and maternity.
 If you or your spouse are pregnant, make sure to confirm with the provider that the plan you've selected covers pregnancy as a pre-existing condition.

 - Not all plans cover dependents, and in some cases, the J-1 must be enrolled in the health insurance plan for the J-2 to be eligible.

 The Affordable Care Act mandates that all individuals who are considered U.S. residents for tax purposes (as defined by the IRS) carry adequate health insurance coverage.
 Most J-1 Exchange Visitors are considered nonresidents and are not subject to the mandate.
 In general, J-1 Exchange Visitors are considered nonresidents if they have been in the United States for less than 2 calendar years.
 It is the responsibility of the Exchange Visitors to determine whether or not they are subject to the mandate.